From Dark Corner to DOT-COM:

 ballot access.

 There is also the "Mobile America" argument.
-In

-1952 people rode up on tractors, trucks, and horses to vote for the War Hero
+In 1952 people rode up on tractors, trucks, and horses to vote for the War Hero

 candidate and the "GI Reform" ticket that hit many small towns and

 cities.
-The decline in voter participation shows that most Millennial
+The decline in voter participation shows that most Millennial Americans

-difficult obstacles to casting an in-person or even absentee ballot.
+obstacles to casting an in-person or even absentee ballot.

 OLV makes it easier for Mobile America to vote and the